Click on any of our Head Coaches below to learn more about their experience, education, and availability.

-Kathleen Glynn-Sparrow is the Founder and Head Coach for The College Coaches.
+Kathleen Glynn-Sparrow is the Founder and General Manager of The College Coaches.
 Previously, she was the Director of College Counseling at the McLean School in Potomac, MD.
 Kathleen also worked at Stone Ridge in Bethesda, MD, both in college counseling and as the head of the English Department.
 She also served as Director of College Counseling at St. Andrew’s Episcopal School in Potomac, MD.
 She taught at The Ben Franklin Academy in Atlanta, GA, where she counseled students challenged with learning style differences, substance abuse recovery, and motivational issues.
 Kathleen earned her B.A. from Duke University and her M.Ed. from Emory University.

 Kathleen has spent over 25 years in school leadership positions and 22 years counseling families about the college process.
 Using her experience as a high school English teacher (and Department Chair), she enjoys helping students transform their essays from a wisp of an idea to a finished piece.

 Having traveled extensively, both nationally and internationally, Kathleen advises students about colleges which she has personally visited– over 150 campuses in her career.
 She has established a professional rapport with a host of college representatives over the years and remains current by attending local college admission events.
 Additionally, she furthered her knowledge of college counseling at the Harvard Admissions Institute.